ZeroStudMuffin/CEA2/README.md

 A minimal Android project using Kotlin and Gradle.
 The project builds an Empty Activity showing "Hello World" and includes example unit and instrumentation tests.

 ## Setup
-AGENTS MUST DO ALL SETUP STEPS AT THE START OF THE CONVERSATION!
+AGENTS MUST DO ALL SETUP STEPS AFTER READING README.md.
 DO NOT SKIP THESE STEPS OR TESTING WILL FAIL!

 After cloning the repository, decode the Gradle wrapper JAR: